readthedocs/readthedocs.org/docs/faq.rst

     Woo
     {% endif %}

-My project requires different settings than that are available under Admin
+My project requires different settings than those available under Admin
 --------------------------------------------------------------------------

 Read the Docs offers additional flag settings.
-To enable these settings, please open an request issue on our `github`_ and we will change the settings for the project.
+To enable these settings, please open a request issue on our `github`_ and we will change the settings for the project.
 Read more about these flag settings :doc:`here <guides/feature-flags>`.

 .. _github: https://github.com/rtfd/readthedocs.org